CarsonZhang121/BDH_Project/data_preprocssing/Code/data/PreprocessingOutput.md

-This folder is used to store the dataset after preprocessing
+This folder is used to store the raw data downloaded from the MIMICIII website and store the dataset after preprocessing